-Maybe this trek sounds like the past year you’ve experienced.
-A true incline.
-Confusion.
-Exhaustion and fatigue.
+Maybe their government-mandated hike sounds like the past year you’ve experienced.
+A true incline, full of confusion and exhaustion.
 Maybe some thoughts like, “God, I imagined things would be different.
 I prayed for things to be different.
 Yet here I am, trudging along.”

 How I wish we possessed these answers.
 Wouldn’t it be so much easier to know?
 As we study Advent, though, what we find is that amidst our waiting, God is preparing.
 He's preparing us for things we can’t yet see.